A humble vitamin B3 supplement could be the key to treating glaucoma, new research has found.

 “We were very excited by these findings and are now looking at the effect of vitamin B3 in glaucoma patients,” Crowston said.

-The news coincides with World Glaucoma Week (March 11 to 17).
+The news coincides with World Glaucoma Week, from March 11 to March 17.

 CERA is recruiting more patients for the study.
 To volunteer click here.Do you have an idea for a story?